miaucl/cookidoo-api/README.md

 ## Exceptions

-In case something goes wrong during a request, several [exceptions](https://github.com/miaucl/cookidoo/blob/master/cookidoo_api/exceptions.py) can be thrown.
+In case something goes wrong during a request, several [exceptions](https://github.com/miaucl/cookidoo/blob/master/cookidoo_api/exceptions.py) can be thrown, all inheriting from `CookidooException`.
-They will either be

-- `CookidooActionException`
-- `CookidooAuthBotDetectionException`
-- `CookidooAuthException`
-- `CookidooConfigException`
-- `CookidooNavigationException`
-- `CookidooSelectorException`
-- `CookidooUnavailableException`
-- `CookidooUnexpectedStateException`

-depending on the context.
-All inherit from `CookidooException`.

 ### Another asyncio event loop is